garbhj/revert-youtube-layout-2024/README.md

 Future version (Possibly): easier customization with instructions and easily settable variables.

 If you encounter any problems, feel free to open an issue, and I may or may not ever come around to checking it

+# Instructions
+To use this, you'll need to:

+1. Go to the Chrome Web Store and install the Tampermonkey Chrome extension (or something similar).
+2. Once you do that, click "create a new script"
+3. Download or copy and paste the code in from here: https://github.com/garbhj/revert-youtube-layout-2024/tree/main
+4. Click save, and enable it when you visit Youtube (though it should be enabled by default after saving)

+It works by unchecking the experiment flags (taken from some other userscript), and then does a lot of cleanup work restyling everything.

+Note: Always verify that a userscript is safe before running it.
+Malicious scripts can be used to steal personal information.

 # Other Notes
 For an easier (partial) solution, try simply adding the following line to whichever adblocker you already have that allows you to run your own filters (like UBlock Origin):